 Once again, borrowers may choose any lender, even if the lender is not identified on the lender list.

-Students should contact lenders directly about non-federal alternative loans.
+Students should contact lenders directly about Alternative Private Education Loans.
 Students are permitted by law to choose any lender they wish for their educational cost needs.

 - Does the loan have any front or back-end fees?